ga-wdi-curriculum/git-branching/readme.md

 1. Fork and Clone https://github.com/ga-dc/git-tricks.
 2. Create and switch to a branch called `<your_name>_suggestion`.
-3. Add your own "trick".
+3. Add your own "trick" aka git command/functionality you just learned (or researched) about.
 4. Commit, and then checkout to master
 5. Merge changes from your feature branch back into master
 6. Push your master branch to your remote called 'origin' (your fork)
-7. Create a pull request from that branch to the upstream (ga-dc) master branch
+7. Create a pull request from your master to the upstream (ga-dc) master branch

-## Overview of GitHub Workflow (10 min)
+## Overview of a GitHub Workflow (10 min)
 > From [Github Guides](https://guides.github.com/introduction/flow/)

-To Recap, In Software Development, Github is very useful in managing and tracking updates and changes to our code.
+To Recap, in Software Development, Github is very useful in managing and tracking updates and changes to our code.

 ![Github Workflows](github_workflows.jpg)